Your DB and XDEMVY® Questions—Answered

 Questions about XDEMVY

 XDEMVY is the first and only FDA-approved treatment for Demodex blepharitis (DB).
-It’s an eye drop that targets and kills the Demodex mites that cause eyelid redness and crusties (collarettes) due to DB.7
+It’s an eye drop that targets and kills the Demodex mites that cause eyelid redness and crusties (collarettes) due to DB.8

-XDEMVY was studied for one 6-week course of treatment in patients with Demodex blepharitis, and study results have not been evaluated beyond the 6 weeks.
+XDEMVY was studied for one 6-week course of treatment in patients with Demodex blepharitis.
 Check with your eye doctor if signs and symptoms of Demodex blepharitis recur.

 Instill 1 drop of XDEMVY in each eye twice daily (approximately 12 hours apart) for 6 weeks.
-If 1 dose is missed, treatment should continue with the next scheduled dose.7
+If 1 dose is missed, treatment should continue with the next scheduled dose.8

 If more than 1 topical ophthalmic drug is being used, the drugs should be administered at least 5 minutes apart between applications.